-The Sachs bridge was designated as the state’s “most historic bridge” in 1938 by the state Bureau of Public Transportation.
-In 1960, plans surfaced to replace the crossing with a modern two-lane bridge.3 On May 9, 1968, Cumberland Township opted to close the bridge to automobile traffic and reopen it to pedestrians.1 4 5 The span was listed on the National Register of Historic Places on August 25, 1980.2
+The covered bridge was designed as the state’s “most historic bridge” in 1938 by the state Bureau of Public Transportation.
+In 1960, plans surfaced to replace the crossing with a modern two-lane bridge, 3 and the antiquated span was closed to automobile traffic on May 9, 1968.
+1 4 5 It was subsequently reopened to pedestrians.
+The Sachs Covered Bridge was listed on the National Register of Historic Places on August 25, 1980.
+2

 The Sachs Covered Bridge underwent a $500,000 restoration project in 1996.
 7 A flash flood on June 19 knocked the bridge off of an abutment, which required $100,000 in repairs.
 6 7 The renovated and repaired crossing was rededicated on July 21, 1997.
 8

 - “National Register Information System.”
 National Register of Historic Places.
 National Park Service.
 4 Oct.
 2011.
 Article.

 - “Changes coming at pumping station.”
 The Gettysburg Times 20 Dec.
 1960: 1.
 Google News.
 Web.
 28 Nov.
 2011.Article.

 - “Historic bridge to close.”
 The Gettysburg Times 10 May 1968: 1.
 Google News.
 Web.
 28 Nov.
 2011.
 Article.

 - Pitzer, Scott A. “Municipal officials mull renovations to parking area at Sachs Covered Bridge.”
 The Gettysburg Times 21 June 2006: A2.
 Google News.
 Web.
 28 Nov.
 2011.Article.

 - Major, Matthew.
 “Floods pounds Gettysburg.”
 The Gettysburg Times 20 June 1996: A1.
 Google News.
 Web.
 28 Nov.
 2011.
 Article.